tewari-d/abap-gateway-json/README.md

 Also, currently, very less emphasis is laid on performance of the program which will surely be enhanced in future versions.

 Your valuable feedback is highly welcome.

-### Update 20 July 2021
-The additional comma that was comming at the end of JSOn properties and navigation properties has been removed.
-Now the output JSON is consistent to use in the gateway client after filling apropriate vaues.